-We next examine the implications of nonresponse across the distribution of earnings for a host of widely-studied outcomes such as earnings gaps across gender, race, and education.
-Figures 6-8 depict estimates of coefficients from quantile regressions of log annual earnings on the same set of covariates used in our earlier conditional analyses at the 5th, 10th, 25th, 50th, 75th, 90th, 95th, and 99th quantiles.
-Each figure contains estimates from two samples-one using DER earnings on both linked ASEC respondents and nonrespondents (All Linked), and the other using linked respondents only (Linked Respondent).
-We focus here on the full-time full-year subsample in part because earnings distributions including part-time and part-year workers confound hours worked with level of earnings and thus are difficult to interpret.
+25th, 50th, 75th, 90th, 95th, and 99th quantiles.
+Each figure contains estimates from two samples-one using DER earnings on both linked ASEC respondents and nonrespondents ("All Linked"), and the other using linked respondents only ("Linked Respondent").
+We focus here on the full-time, full-year subsample, in part because earnings distributions including partime and part-year workers confound the level of earnings with hours worked and thus are difficult to interpret.
 While wages are often used in applications, concern arises there too with differences in wage distributions between full-time/full-year workers and those who work less, as well as potential measurement error in annual hours worked.
-It should be noted that quantile estimates are measuring differences in the conditional distribution, and hence do not match the unconditional quantiles.
+It should be noted that quantile estimates are measuring differences in the conditional distribution and hence do not match the unconditional quantiles.

 Figure 6 presents the estimated coefficients on the female indicator variable from pooled earnings quantile regressions, along with the p-value of the difference in coefficient estimates from the two samples.
 The OLS coefficients are presented as horizontal lines for comparison.
 In general, there are very few differences between the OLS estimates on the two samples; respondent-only samples produce mean estimates highly similar to the typically unavailable full sample, thus avoiding the sometimes severe bias from including imputations.
 Quantile estimates at the tails, however, diverge substantially from mean estimates and from each other.
-We observe gender gap estimates from the respondent-only sample that are biased in the tails.
+We observe gender-gap estimates from the respondent-only sample that are biased in the tails.
 The understatement is 0.04 log points at the 5th percentile, and 0.1 log points at the 99th percentile, or nearly one-fourth of the overall gap.
-As noted in Figure 2, differential response rates between men and women are most pronounced in the tails of the distribution.
+As noted in figure 2, differential response rates between men and women are most pronounced in the tails of the distribution.
 These differential rates in the tails have little impact on average gender gaps, but gender-gap estimates in the tails are problematic.